pavlesav/Time-Series-Anomaly-Detection/README.md

 # 📈 Time Series Anomaly Detection

 This project focuses on **detecting anomalies in time series data** using a **GRU (Gated Recurrent Unit) Autoencoder**.
-The work was developed as part of the **Knowledge Discovery and Data Mining 2** course, in collaboration with Konstantin Benischke and Pavle Savković.

 ---